 GP’s experimental procedure leads to patient death

-In a reported case, a GP was found guilty of professional misconduct by a state tribunal for his treatment of multiple patients including one who died after his treatment.
+A GP was found guilty of professional misconduct by a state tribunal for his treatment of multiple patients including one who died after his treatment.

 Stem cell therapy results in inquest

 Prior to the procedure, performed at the practice, patient A’s own GP, completed a medical history form which stated she was taking aspirin.
 Her GP had intended that she stop taking the aspirin four days before undergoing stem cell therapy.
-However, on the day of surgery, the GP in question did not check the patient’s medication chart which showed she had continued taking aspirin up until that morning.
+However, on the day of surgery, the GP in question didn't check the patient’s medication chart which showed she had continued taking aspirin up until that morning.

 An inquest into patient A’s death, found she died from hypovolaemic shock, following uncontrolled blood loss due to stem cell therapy.